At BOQ we recognise our corporate and social responsibility to maintain a lending portfolio comprised of sustainable businesses.

 - undertaking a comprehensive analysis throughout the credit decisioning and management process to identify potential issues

-In regards to environmental risk, while this can arise from a number of areas, from a lending perspective we focus on:
+While environmental risk can arise from a number of areas, from a lending perspective we focus on:

 - the nature and operation of the borrower’s business